TGFbro

-TGFbro is a British YouTube channel created on 2012 by Jay Swingler and Romell Henry.
-The channel primarily consists of vlogs, challenges, extreme pranks and stunts and music videos.
-As of July 2022, the channel has over 1.42 billion views and 6.19 million subscribers.
+TGFbro (short for The Ground Floor) is an English YouTube channel created in 2012 by Jamie "Jay" Swingler (born 17 March 1995 in Dudley, England) and Romell Henry (born 8 February 1995 in Lisbon, Portugal).
+The channel primarily consisted of vlogs, challenges, extreme pranks, stunts, and music videos.
+As of November 2025, the channel has over 1.48 billion views and 6.13 million subscribers.

 History

-The group was formed in 2012 when Jay Swingler tweeted out who would want to make videos with him and his friend Romell replied saying "I'm on it".
+The group was formed in 2012 when Swingler tweeted out who would want to make videos with him, and Henry replied "I'm on it".

-Due to the often extreme nature of the stunts that appear on the channel, they have been subject to multiple controversies and have gained regular national media attention for stunts which include bringing the video game series Grand Theft Auto to life and a live action hide and seek in Birmingham city centre with a £10,000 reward that lead to a police warning.
+Due to the often extreme nature of the stunts that appeared on the channel, they were subject to multiple controversies and gained regular national media attention for stunts that include bringing the video game series Grand Theft Auto to life and a live action hide and seek in Birmingham city centre with a £10,000 reward that led to a police warning.

 In 2016, they hosted a show on Channel 4 called Polterguest.

-On 25 August 2018, Swingler made his amateur boxing debut on the undercard of KSI vs Logan Paul at Manchester Arena, Manchester, England.
-He fought and lost against AnEsonGib.

-On 15 October 2022, Swingler fought Cherdleys in an exhibition bout as the main event at Sheffield Arena, in Sheffield, England.
-He defeated Cherdleys via 1st round KO and won the ICB International super-middleweight title.

-On 4 March 2023, Swingler fought NichLmao in an exhibition bout as the main event at the Telford International Centre, in Telford, England.
-He defeated NichLmao via majority decision.
+In January 2024, Swingler revealed in a post on his subreddit, "r/jayswingler", that the TGFbro channel has ended, saying, "It became too hard to sustain.
+From a legal standpoint, it was just getting out of hand and life was becoming unbearable with all the trouble we dealt with over the years, not to mention the mental health issues, the broken bones, the cuts, the bruises and the pain."
+Romell later also confirmed this in July 2024 on his new podcast "Vocal Pickups".

 Controversies

 I Cemented My Head In A Microwave

 In 2017, the duo uploaded the video "I Cemented My Head In A Microwave", in which spackling paste is used to seal Swingler's head into a microwave.
-However, the makeshift breathing tube became blocked and attempts to remove Swingler's head from the microwave failed, resulting in the emergency services being called to remove his head to prevent him suffocating.
+However, the makeshift breathing tube became blocked, and attempts to remove Swingler's head from the microwave failed, resulting in emergency services being called to remove his head to prevent him from suffocating.

 Following the incident, Swingler was criticised by both the public and the West Midlands Fire Service for "a call-out which might have prevented us from helping someone else in genuine, accidental need".
-After the story went viral, Jay responded to the controversy, stating that the negative attention did not bother him.
+After the story went viral, prompting a BBC News interview, Swingler responded to the controversy, saying "The plan was literally to set my head in there but not let it set completely.
+It [the cement] was like a thick jelly... if I really wanted to, I could pull it [the microwave] off and it would slide off.
+I thought 10 more minutes wouldn't hurt... [but the cement] solidified a lot faster than I thought."
 He also stated that he was thankful for the help from the firefighters and would be willing to pay a fine.

 In 2018, the incident was dramatised in the Fox television series 9-1-1.